 Our series on London etymology continues with a look at the stations of the Central line.
 Find out how your local station got its name.
-See also Northern, Victoria.
+See also Northern, Victoria and all the other lines (plus other London etymology).

 West Ruislip, Ruislip Gardens and South Ruislip